The COVID-19 Global Response Index

 Acknowledgements

-FPA would like to acknowledge those working on the front lines of the pandemic and to thank the public health and policy experts who contributed to this study.
+FPA would like to thank and acknowledge those working on the front lines of the pandemic and the public health and policy experts who contributed to this study.
 We would also like to thank all of those working to systematically track and report COVID-19-related data, including the University of Oxford, the Johns Hopkins University, the Centers for Disease Control and Prevention, and a range of international institutions, such as the IMF, the World Bank, and the United Nations.
 FPA’s COVID-19 Global Response Index will continue to be updated with the help of these and other globally available databases.

 Be the source of actionable insight.